 Overcome the mental hurdle of jumping into opaque black water, and dive in.
 Splash as much as possible to activate the enchanting blue-green sparks.
 Most importantly, take mental pictures—after tonight, this bucket list experience only resides in your memory.
 Bioluminescent bays are very much unphotographable—most of the photos you see online are photoshopped.

-More things to do near La Parguera
+What to do near La Parguera

 The bay is enchanting for sure, but there’s more to see in this Southwest region.
 Far away from the resorts and touristy San Juan, here you can get a taste of what living on the island is really like.

 So make a trip of it: Miles of coastline offer gorgeous secluded beaches, while the pink salt flats of the Cabo Rojo wildlife refuge are not only visually stunning, but an important stop over for migratory birds in the Eastern Caribbean.
-The town of La Parguera is a bona fide nightlife destination, with a waterfront boardwalk lined with food, games, cocktails, local artisans, and a much-used outdoor stage.
+The town of La Parguera is a fishing village turned nightlife destination, with a waterfront boardwalk lined with food, games, tropical cocktails, local artisans, and a much-used outdoor stage.
 And caffeine fiends can explore the thriving coffee industry of Yauco, known as El Pueblo del Café (Coffee Town), as well as a really cool mural project Yaucromatic that celebrates the community and Puerto Rican history.